Panda Pop passes 100 million users as Jam City readies for an IPO

 Now, after swallowing TinyCo last year, DeWolfe is likely hoping that the undiminished popularity of Panda Pop can continue to be the base on which Jam City builds its future.

-Given that the TinyCo acquisition is less than a year old, it’s not surprising that that the titles Jam City has launched and acquired have yet to hit their stride,
+Given that the TinyCo acquisition is less than a year old, it’s not surprising that the titles Jam City has launched and acquired have yet to hit their stride.

-According to the latest ratings from App Annie, Jam City has two games in the top 100 top revenue grossing games, Cookie Jam (coming in at #30) and Panda Pop (at #43).
-Genies & Gems and Juice Jam and Family Guy The Quest for Stuff round the company’s top five titles and show just how far the new TinyPop titles have to go to really hit their stride.
+According to the latest ratings from App Annie, Jam City has two games in the top 100 top revenue grossing games, Cookie Jam (coming in at No. 30) and Panda Pop (at No. 43).
+Genies & Gems and Juice Jam and Family Guy The Quest for Stuff round out the company’s top five titles and show just how far the new TinyPop titles have to go to really hit their stride.

 That said, there’s no denying the quality of a sustained winner, and the company’s core match 3 and reliance on puzzle games hasn’t let it down.